6 Appliances That Need Descaling

 Your dishwasher is a major source of help but also, annoyingly, limescale.
 You need to totally empty your dishwasher and ensure that absolutely no bits of food or crumbs remain.
 Unscrew and remove the filter and thoroughly scrub it with a firm toothbrush and dishwasher detergent.
 Then, fill an empty bowl with vinegar and place it on the machine’s upper rack.
 Run a cycle on ‘regular’.
 Once this cycle is complete, open it up and sprinkle a generous amount of baking soda all over the bottom metallic area of the dishwasher.
 Run a ‘short’ cycle and then leave it open all night so that all odors are pleasingly purged away.

-Overall, be regular in your anti-limescale treatments, and your appliances will remain at their maximum efficiency and cleanliness.
+Overall, be regular in your anti-limescale treatments, and your appliances will remain at their maximum cleanliness and efficiency.
 Your tea and coffee will taste better, your clothes will feel softer, your dishes and cutlery will be gleaming and polished, and you will find your iron is absolutely effective.
 The lifespan of these costly products will be elongated and you won’t be having to replace them as often.
 As you can see, you can do it without having to resort to fancy products from your store, some of which contain strong chemicals and require you to trash yet another piece of plastic that might not be recyclable.